parwejalam/Excel-To-Json/README.md

 `node index.js`

 # Note
-this will try to read excel file from "exceles/excelsheet name.xlsx",so firstly you have to create a folder named exceles under Excel-To-JSON folder then you have to put your excel file in it.
+this will try to read excel file from "exceles/excelsheet name.xlsx",so firstly you have to create a folder named exceles under Excel-To-JSON folder if its not availabe. then you have to put your excel file in it.